leon-kfd/Dashboard/README.md

 ## Feature

 - ✨Build in responsive, Custom drag to layout.
-- 💫Two mode to layout, based on document flow or fixed mode.
+- 💫Two mode to layout, based on document flow or fixed position mode.
 - 🍭The component will be configurable, includes it's function or style.
 - 🍌Data export for random key or json file.
 - 🎉Pick up a default theme when first enter.
-- 🌟Dynamic wallpaper is ready, config a video url in background setting.
+- 🌟Dynamic wallpaper is ready, config a video url or pick a recommand picture in background setting.
+- 📋`Tab Pages Mode`, allow to config **multiple pages**.
+- 🍦`Component action`, config that click the component to toggle an another component.
 - 🚀`Service worker` is supported to cache the static source.
 - 🌈[Chrome extension](#_ChromeExtension) is ready.
-- 🎲[Desktop application](#_DesktopApplication) is ready.(Base on `Electron)`
+- 🎲[Desktop application](#_DesktopApplication) is ready.(Base on `Electron`)
-- 🍦`Component action`, config that click the component to toggle an another component.

 ## Materials